You might lose your job soon if you don’t start reskilling!

-In 2016, Infosys alone had laid off almost 9000 employees and its spree of layoffs continued till 2017, while Cognizant had to let go its 6000 employees.
-In fact, a few companies had to take desperate measures, and had their employees forcibly put down their papers which even landed them in legal troubles.
+In 2018, Infosys alone had laid off almost 9000 employees and its spree of layoffs continued till 2019, while Cognizant had to let go its 6000 employees.
+In fact, a few companies had to take desperate measures and had their employees forcibly put down their papers which even landed them in legal troubles.

-Fact of the matter is during the last couple of years a very large faction of IT employees lost their job.
+The fact of the matter is during the last couple of years a very large fraction of IT employees lost their job.

 Lack of skilled workforce in emerging technologies

 The layoffs have majorly affected professionals with five to six years of experience, while a few companies have reached up to senior managers, VPs, and other professionals in senior management roles.
 Meanwhile, hiring among these companies has also been down.
 The technologies for which these companies train are now replaced with new technologies which have made employees with expertise in older technologies redundant.
 The new technologies are more efficient and seek a different skill set with little to zero connection with older technologies.
 The lack of a skilled workforce in these new technologies has slowed down the hiring among companies as well as forcing companies to re-equip their employees with the knowledge of new technologies.

 A report in Economic Times states “the sector witnessed a decline in hiring as Indian IT services companies such as Infosys, Tata Consultancy Services, Wipro, HCL Technologies and others shifted focus from“scale to skill”.